barneyb/johann/README.md

 ## Application Binary Interface

-Johann-compiled code mostly conforms to a subset of the AArch64 PCS.
+Johann-compiled code mostly conforms to (a subset of) the AArch64 PCS.
 There's no support for passing args on the stack or variadic routines.
 Johann doesn't understand floating point numbers, and uses only a tiny subset of available instructions.
 Some sort of FFI is not an explicit goal, but not painting it out either.

-The linked list of frame records is only partially implemented, on its way to complete implementation where only leaf subroutines omit one.
+The linked list of frame records is only partially implemented, on its way to complete implementation where only leaf subroutines may forgo a record.